viet34tqc/notebook/interview.md

 3 phases:

 - Trigger a render: there are two reasons for a component to render
-  - Calling `ReactDOM.render` to render the root component.
+  - Initial render: calling `ReactDOM.render` to render the root component.
 This is the initial render
-  - The component's states has been update via event, etc...
+  - Re-render: the component's states has been update via event, etc...
 - Render: React calls your components to figure out what should be on the screen.
   - During the initial render, React will create the DOM nodes.
   - During the re-render, React will calculate which of their properties, if any, have changed since the previous render.
 It won't do anything with that infomation until the next phase, the commit phase